Kalunge/System-design/educativeio/educative.md

 # Introduction to Modern System Design
 ## What is system Design
-**System Design** is the process of defining components and their integration, APIs, and data models to build large scale systems that meet a specified set of functional and non functional requirements. system design uses the concepts of computer networking, parallel computing, and distributed systems to craft systems that scale well and are performant.
+**System Design** is the process of defining components and their integration, APIs, and data models to build large scale systems that meet a specified set o f functional and non functional requirements. system design uses the concepts of computer networking, parallel computing, and distributed systems to craft systems that scale well and are performant.
 Distributed systems scale well by nature.
 However, distributed systems are inherently complex.
 The discipline of system design helps us tame this complexity and get the work done.
 System design aims to build systems that are reliable, effective, and maintainable, among other characteristics